-We plan to continue helping orphans by organizing such trips regularly, pairing them with special programs that suit their individual interests and skills and provide them with prosthetics in the United States.
-Moreover, we plan to bring small groups of orphans from Dmitrov to the USA for an educational, life changing trip on an annual basis.
+We plan to continue helping orphans by pairing them with special programs that suit their individual needs and interests and provide them with quality prosthetics.

-We look ahead to our plan of opening an Assistance Center near the Orphanage.
-The Center will be the site for highly specialized professionals toteach the kids invaluable skills for their independent living outside the walls of the Orphanage.
-The center will also host Vocational Education and Occupational Therapies, that is suited to their specific disabilities.
-This skill building is the key to their ability to support themselves or supplement their source of income.
+In the future, we plan to open Assistance Centers near orphanages, where highly specialized professionals can teach kids invaluable skills for independent living outside the walls of the orphanage, after graduation.
+Centers will also host Vocational Education and Occupational Therapies, which will be tailored to each individual's specific disabilities.
+This skill building is key to their ability to support themselves and supplement their income.

-Each and every contribution helps us get one step closer to both fulfilling much needed individual services to an individual Orphan in need and also to our future plan to build The Center.
-We are so grateful for each and every sponsor and donation and hope that we can count on your support.
+Each contribution helps us get one step closer to fulfilling much-needed services for individual orphans, and realizing our vision to build Assistance Centers.
+We are so grateful for every donation and sponsorship, and we hope that we can count on your support.